-Plan Sponsor The GIC is the Plan Sponsor of this Plan.
-The GIC has contracted with HPHC to provide health care services and supplies for its employees and their Dependents under the Plan.
-The GIC pays for the health care coverage provided under the Plan.
+Plan Sponsor The entity that has contracted with HPHC to provide health care services and supplies for its employees and their dependents under the Plan.
+The Plan Sponsor pays for the health care coverage provided under the Plan.

 Plan Year The one-year period for which benefits are purchased and administered.
 Benefits for which limited yearly coverage is provided renew at the beginning of the Plan Year.
 Benefits for which limited coverage is provided every two years renew at the beginning of every second Plan Year.
 The Plan Year begins on the Plan's Anniversary Date, July 1st.
-Benefits under your Plan are administered on a Plan Year basis.
+Benefits under your Plan are administered on a Plan Year basis. .

-Primary Care Provider (PCP) A Plan Provider designated to help you maintain your health and to provide and authorize your medical care under the Plan.
-A PCP may be a physician, a physician assistant or a nurse practitioner specializing in one or more of the following specialties: internal medicine, adult medicine, adolescent medicine, geriatric medicine, pediatrics or family practice.
-A PCP may designate other Plan Providers to provide or authorize a Member's care.
+Primary Care Provider (PCP) A

+Plan Provider designated to help

+you maintain your health and to

+provide and authorize your medical

+care under the Plan.
+A PCP may

+be a physician, a physician assistant

+or a nurse practitioner specializing

+in one or more of the following

+specialties: internal medicine, adult

+medicine, adolescent medicine,

+geriatric medicine, pediatrics or family

+practice.
+A PCP may designate other

+Plan Providers to provide or authorize

+a Member's care.

-Prior Approval or Prior Approval Program (also known as Prior Authorization) A program to (1) verify that certain Covered Benefits are and continue to be, Medically Necessary and provided in an appropriate and cost-effective manner or (2) arrange for the payment of benefits.
-Prior Approval is required for certain Covered Benefits.
+Prior Approval or Prior Approval Program (also known as Prior Authorization) A program to (1) verify that certain Covered Benefits are and continue to be, Medically Necessary and provided in an appropriate and cost-effective manner or (2) to arrange for the payment of benefits.

-Please see section I.G.
+Please see section I.F.
 PRIOR APPROVAL for a detailed explanation of the Prior Approval Program.

 Provider A Provider is defined as: a hospital or facility that is licensed to provide inpatient medical, surgical, or rehabilitative services; a Skilled Nursing Facility; and medical professionals.
 Care must be provided within the lawful scope of the Provider's license.
-Providers include, but are not limited to: physicians, psychologists, psychiatrists, podiatrists, nurse practitioners, advanced practice registered nurses, physician's assistants, psychiatric social workers, licensed nurse mental health clinical specialist, psychotherapists, psychologists, licensed independent clinical social workers, licensed mental health counselors, level I licensed alcohol and drug counselors, physicians with recognized expertise in specialty pediatrics (including mental health care), nurse midwives, nurse anesthetists, chiropractors, optometrists, speech-language pathologists and audiologists, and early intervention specialists who are credentialed and certified by the Massachusetts Department of Public Health.
+Providers include but are not limited to: physicians, psychologists, psychiatrists, podiatrists, advanced practice registered nurses, nurse practitioners, physician's assistants, psychiatric social workers, licensed nurse mental health clinical specialist, psychotherapists, psychologists, licensed independent clinical social workers, licensed mental health counselors, level I licensed alcohol and drug counselors, physicians with recognized expertise in specialty pediatrics (including mental health and substance use disorder treatment), nurse midwives, nurse anesthetists, chiropractors, acupuncturists, optometrists, speech-language pathologists and audiologists, and early intervention specialists who are credentialed and certified by the Massachusetts Department of Public Health.
 Dentists may also be Providers when providing services under this Plan.
-Plan Providers are listed in the Independence Plan Provider Directory.
+(Please note that coverage for dental services is very limited.)
+Plan Providers are listed in the Access America Plan Provider Directory.